paulocymbaum/Projects/gitREADME.md

    ./git-automation. cleanup
    ```

-5. **Avoid Force Pu**: Only use force-pu when absolutely necessary, as it can cause data loss for collaborators.
+5. **Avoid Force Pu**: Only use force-pushwhen absolutely necessary, as it can cause data loss for collaborators.

 6. **Review Before Confirming**: Always review the changes own in confirmation prompts before proceeding.